-- 1. Use Ellucian[®] Degree Works reports and make sure advisee understands the details.
-Review the student's academic progress during the first advising session of each semester. - 2.
-Complete the student educational plan using the online Ellucian[®] Degree Works and assist students in planning a course load at least two semesters in advance.
+- Use MyGCC Degree Works reports and make sure advisee understands the details.
+Review the student's academic progress during the first advising session of each semester and ensure that appropriate notes and relevant details are entered into the comments section of Degree Works to document advisement. - 2.
+Complete the student educational plan using the online MyGCC Degree Works and assist students in planning a course load at least two semesters in advance.
 Pay close attention to courses with prerequisites or restrictions such as courses offered only in the Fall or Spring semesters and developmental courses, which may require enrollment in at least two semesters.
-Update the plan during the first advising session of each semester. - 3.
-Encourage students to take a challenging yet balanced, class load.
+Update the plan during the first advising session of each semester. - Encourage students to take a challenging yet balanced, class load.
 Balance a semester by using general education or related technical courses and avoid combining extremely challenging courses in the same term. - 4.
 Compare the current course load to past performances.
-Determine if students have performed adequately in the past with this number of credits.
+Determine if students have performed adequately with previous course loads.
 Review the course schedule to determine if the load is balanced.
-Look at past performance in similar subject areas to see if any of the proposed courses are in areas of known difficulty for this student.
+Look at past performance in similar subject areas to see if any of the proposed courses are in areas of known difficulty for the student.
 Decide if the student's expectations are reasonable given other factors such as employment, family obligations, etc. If necessary, be ready to suggest an alternative class schedule.